• Post author:

 • sightseeing tour

-These are all specific topics within the travel industry you can stick to when learning a new language.
+When learning a new language, you can stick to these specific topics within the travel industry.
 So now, choose a few topics that interest you.
-Or choose those you think will be most helpful for you when you travel to a new country.
+Or choose those you think will be most helpful when traveling to a new country.

-After you’re done, you can start creating sentences and conversations within the topic to practice your vocabulary.
-But you can learn the entire process for choosing and learning topic specific vocabulary in the other article, so check it out.
+After, you can start creating sentences and conversations within the topic to practice your vocabulary.

-So I started learning German to secure a better financial future for myself.
-It was in my early 20s when I still had the mindset of being employed.
+So, I started learning German to secure a better financial future.
+It was in my early 20s.
 I managed to learn German.
-Thanks to it, I was able to work as a receptionist in Swiss hotels in some of the best ski resorts and earn a lot more than I would in Slovakia.
-That also helped me to save up for my travels.
+Thanks to this experience, I was able to work as a receptionist in Swiss hotels in some of the best ski resorts and earn a lot more than I would in Slovakia.
+That also helped me to save up for my travels and future.

 You might be in a similar situation.
-Or maybe you want to move to another country and get a job there.
-The topics within the job industry entirely depend on the job itself you will want to do.
+Or you may want to move to another country and get a job there.
+The topics within the job industry entirely depend on the job itself you’ll want to do.
 So again, think about all the words you would need to communicate in your job.

 • check-in guests